pivotal/docs-tas-adapter/install.md

     Where:
     * `<API-URL>` is the DNS URL that you want to use for the TAS adapter API.

-    //TODO: we need to add the configuration for the certs and image registry.
+    **NOTE**: We still need to implement the configurations for the certs and image registry.
+Currently the image registries configuration is hardcoded.

 1. Install the TAS adapter to the cluster.